reflectoring/reflectoring.github.io/content/blog/2024/2024-06-06-junit5-functional-interfaces.md

 ```

 In the `testDoesNotThrowWithSupplier()` method, we use `@ParameterizedTest` with `CsvSource` to test the calculation of square roots for different inputs.
 We define a `ThrowingSupplier<Double>` named `findSquareRoot`, which throws a `ValidationException` for negative inputs.
 The test uses `assertDoesNotThrow` to verify that the square root of the input matches the expected value.

+Here is an example showcasing the use of timeout with supplier:

 ```java
 @Test